 Here are a few examples of additional sections to include on a resume for cashier jobs:

-Resumes Examples for Cashier Jobs: Extra Sections
+Cashier Resume Examples: Extra Sections

 Do you have a certificate or permit which would add value to your retail or restaurant cashier resume?
 For example, an alcohol handler’s license may be required in some states to serve some beverages when you’re underaged.
 Add that to your resume for cashier jobs!